Signal representation and orthogonality

 Advantages of orthogonality

-Coefficients in other signal representations can be obtained in a similar way.
+Coefficients for other signal representations can be obtained in a similar way.